What is the MyPrint® questionnaire?

 - To a specific responses pattern corresponds a unique soft-skill profile: IRT scores being highly granular, the questionnaire sensitivity is almost infinite.

 - Consistency of individual responses can be easily controlled.
 Indeed, IRT modelisation is the sole method providing information about question difficulty and discrimination power.

-Construct validity is ultimately proven by estimating the internal consistency or reliability coefficients for the dimensions of the questionnaire.
+Construct validity is ultimately proven by estimating the internal consistency (or reliability) coefficients for the dimensions of the questionnaire.
 These coefficients refers to the extent to which an assessment is free from measurement error.
-Due to the inherent computations performed by the Thurstonian-IRT model, we have direct access, for each respondent, to the Standard Errors of Measurement (SEM) of each estimated dimension score.
+Due to the inherent computations performed by the Thurstonian-IRT model, we have direct access, for each respondent, to the Standard Error of Measurement (SEM) of each estimated dimension score.
 Internal reliability coefficients thus correspond to the ratio between score variance and the sum of score and error variances estimated in the sample12.
 As a rule of thumb, a reliability of 0.70 or higher is recommended13.